crabmusket/t3d-bones/README.md

  * All the console scripts and GUIs are defined in `console/`.
  * All game-related info (i.e. object creation) is defined in `game/`, which is also where the art lives.
  * System initialisation (i.e. graphics and sound) lives in `sys/`.
 Don't go in there.
 It's terrifying.
+ * Each folder in `tutorials/` is like a custom `game/` folder specific to some learning goal.

 ## Projects using t3d-bones